XeroAPI/Xero-Java/CONTRIBUTING.md

 You can contribute by reporting bugs, suggesting enhancements, improving documentation i.e. [README](https://github.com/XeroAPI/Xero-Java/blob/oauth2/README.md) or submitting a pull request.

-## Which version of the SDK are your using?
+## Which version of the SDK are you using?

 As of Sept 2019, support for oAuth 2 will be generally available for developers.
 During this transition period from oAuth 1.0a to oAuth 2, we will be supporting two versions of the SDK.